ericsoft123/MovieGame_PWA/README.md

 ## Game Details

-This is a realtime Game where multiple player can be able to play Online to Guess The Year of Realeased Movie
+This is a realtime Game where multiple players can be able to play Online to Guess The Year of Realeased Movie

-* For Local Development you can use multiple browser to test multiple people playing on Realtime
+* For Local Development you can use multiple browsers to test multiple people playing on Realtime
 * or you can play alone by opening one browser